Glossary

 R

 Revocable Trust Account: A deposit account held in the name of either an informal or formal trust created for estate planning purposes in which the owner (grantor) retains control over the funds during his or her lifetime but also identifies beneficiaries who will receive trust assets upon his or her death.
-Revocable trust accounts, both formal and informal, are a separate account ownership category.
+Revocable trust accounts, both formal and informal, and irrevocable trust accounts are insured in the Trust Account ownership category.
 Also called POD accounts, ITF accounts, Living Trust Accounts, and Family Trust Accounts.

 S